Cook County Property Tax Bridge Fund

 Property Tax Bridge Fund

-The application window has been extended to September 9, 2022,.
+Pending Board approval in July, the application window is expected to be July 20, 2026 - August 24, 2026.
 Each local taxing district interested in receiving a loan will need to complete an application and upload the required supporting documents for review by the County.

 Eligibility Requirements